lll6924/lll6924.github.io/_pages/about.md

 Other
 ======
 I "made up" some interesting problems in algorithms during my high school and undergraduate.
-I am actively translating and posting them.
+I am actively translating and posting them [here](/algorithms/).